 The palatine tonsil is a component of Waldeyer's ring that provides a primary rudimentary defense against foreign pathogens.
 The tonsillar capsule is penetrated with a complex venous and lymphatic network; however, the germinal centers of the palatine tonsil have few lymphatic vessels.
 Hence, metastasis to the palatine tonsil is considered hematogenous and is likely widespread to other visceral structures at the time of the tonsillar manifestation.
 This type of metastasis is extremely rare, comprising only 0.8% of all tonsillar malignancies.
 Fewer than 30 cases of metastatic malignancy to the palatine tonsil have a cutaneous melanoma origin, and the average occurrence is 6 years after the primary cutaneous melanoma removal.
-We report a rare case of tonsillar metastasis 3 years after melanoma diagnosis.
+Years after melanoma diagnosis.